pubnub/pubnub-mcp-server/resources/sdk_docs/swift_files.md

 `
 ```

+Parameters
-- channel
+- channel (required)
-  - Type: String
+  Type: String
-  - Name of channel the file was uploaded to.
+  Name of channel to which the file was uploaded.
-- fileID
+- fileID (required)
-  - Type: String
+  Type: String
-  - Unique file identifier assigned during upload.
+  Unique file identifier assigned during upload.
-- filename
+- filename (required)
-  - Type: String
+  Type: String
-  - Stored filename.
+  Stored filename.

 ### Returns

-Download URL.
+- URL to download the file.

 ### Sample code

 ```
-1

 ```

 ## Download file

 Download a file from a channel.

-##### File encryption
+File encryption

-If cryptoModule is set in PubNub config, it will be used for decryption.
-See Crypto module configuration.
+- If cryptoModule is set in PubNub config, it is used for decryption.
+- See: Crypto module configuration (/docs/sdks/swift/api-reference/configuration#cryptomodule)

 ### Method(s)